robinelting/gevprofp/README.md

    ```
 ## Run unittest
 You can run the unittests as follows:
-1. Run the following command
+1. Run the following command in the directory of `finalproject.py`
    ```ruby
    python3 -m unittest
    ```